 - Making financial decisions without consulting them

 - Making them account for every penny

 Examples of Post-Separation Abuse:

 - Waiting in places you know they’ll be

 - Unreliable about child contact

 - Withholding child support

-All behaviour is a choice and you can make different choices.
-Do you treat your colleagues in the same way as you treat your partner?
+We believe that all behaviour is a choice and you can make different choices.
+Would you treat your colleagues in the same way you treat your partner?
 Would you act the same way in public as you do in private?